MetaphoraStudios/mochi-code/README.md

 and
 [Code of Conduct](https://github.com/MetaphoraStudios/mochi-code/blob/main/CODE_OF_CONDUCT.md).

-TODO: Add development setup instructions.

-## License
+## License 📝

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/MetaphoraStudios/mochi-code/blob/main/LICENSE.md) file for details.

-## Contact
+## Contact 📧

 Join the discussion at [Discord](https://discord.gg/kyy5ncWsMa).

-## Acknowledgements
+## Acknowledgements 🙏

-We'd like to thank anyone who's used or contributed to Mochi!
+Coming soon...
-ChatGPT, Bard and Mochi for helping to generate this README.
+ChatGPT, Bard and Mochi for helping generate sections of this README.